AI · Cross-border discovery

 • A DACH Mittelstand publishes German-language thought-leadership on the home-market website.
 ChatGPT sees German-corpus content.
 The US buyer asks in English.
 The cross-border supplier is not cited.

 • A Hong Kong or Singapore family-office service firm publishes detailed pieces in the home jurisdiction.
-Perplexity surfaces US-jurisdiction firms first because the source-authority signal favours US-domain content for a US-buyer query.
+Perplexity pages and sales materials US-jurisdiction firms first because the source-authority signal favours US-domain content for a US-buyer query.

-• A UAE-seated platform writes in DIFC-specific commercial register that the AI engine does not pattern-match to a US-buyer query.
+• A UAE-seated platform writes in DIFC-specific commercial language that the AI engine does not pattern-match to a US-buyer query.

-• A Swiss precision-manufacturing group has world-class trade-press coverage in German trade publications.
-None of that coverage appears in the English-language corpus the AI engine reads for US-buyer questions.
+• A Swiss precision-manufacturing group has strong trade-press coverage in German trade publications.
+None of that coverage appears in the English-language corpus the AI engine judges for US-buyer questions.

-This is not SEO.
-GMA does not do SEO.
-AI-engine citation is a distinct discipline with its own ruleset, and GMA operates that ruleset directly rather than re-purposing SEO methods.
+The job is answer-engine placement work, not search-marketing.
+AI-engine placement is a distinct discipline with its own ruleset, and GMA operates that ruleset directly rather than re-purposing search-marketing methods.

-• AI-engine-readable content architecture.
-Rebuild of key cross-border-positioning pieces so they are structured for AI-engine citation, not only for human reading.
+• AI-engine-clear content architecture.
+Rebuild of key cross-border-positioning pieces so they are structured for AI-engine placement and human evaluation.

 • Cross-channel signal.
-LinkedIn entity and principal layer, third-party source corroboration, expert-quote density, statistics density, and citation density per published GEO research findings.
+LinkedIn entity and owner layer, third-party source corroboration, expert-quote density, statistics density, and source density per published GEO research findings.

 • Platform-tuned variants.
 Where the cross-border supplier targets specific AI-engine corpora across ChatGPT, Claude, Perplexity, and Copilot, the surface is tuned per platform.